Why do I need a fit for purpose platform?

 So what's the alternative?

-At Datamine we’ve help organisations address all these issues (and more) by creating bespoke software applications with a core analytical component, such as demand forecasting or scenario & simulation modelling.
+At Datamine we’ve help organisations address all these issues (and more) by creating bespoke software applications with a core analytical component, forecasting or scenario & simulation modelling.
 These solutions take in data, perform complex calculations or apply statistical techniques, and then present key business outputs in an easily accessible, intuitive web interface.

 For example, we recently built a bespoke application for a media client that enabled them to quickly compare the relative success of different marketing scenarios, information which they then used in their sales collateral.
 Where previously the team would rely on one or two experts to delve into Excel for the analysis, the Datamine tool now removes the middleman — allowing users to quickly tweak a few inputs to create results for themselves.